Clay Christiansen (organist)

+Early life

 Christiansen had a fascination with music from an early age.
-He was born in the small city of Emery, Utah, in 1949.
-He would play on the piano for hours on end.
-When neighbor children would come to play he would rather stay in and practice the piano.
-He played his first piano solo, "We Thank Thee, O God, for a Prophet", in church at the age of six.
+He was born in 1949 in the small city of Emery, Utah.
+He would play the piano for hours on end.
+When neighbor children would come to play, he would rather stay in and practice the piano.
+As a member of the Church of Jesus Christ of Latter-day Saints (LDS Church), he played his first piano solo, "We Thank Thee, O God, for a Prophet", in church at the age of six.
 He played by ear until the age of eight when he took his first piano lessons.
-He was the accompanist for his church Sunday School and Priesthood services and a substitute ward organist at the age of eleven.
+He was the accompanist for his church Sunday School and priesthood services, and a substitute ward organist at the age of eleven.

-Christiansen has a bachelor's degree from Brigham Young University and masters and Ph.D. in Music Composition from the University of Utah (1988).
+Christiansen received a bachelor's degree in organ performance from Brigham Young University, and master's and Ph.D. degrees in music composition from the University of Utah.

+Career

-From 1972 to 1982 Christiansen was the organist for St. Mark's Episcopal Cathedral in Salt Lake City.
+From 1972 to 1982, Christiansen was the organist for St. Mark's Episcopal Cathedral in Salt Lake City.
 Christiansen was also organist at Congregation Kol Ami, a Jewish synagogue in Salt Lake City.
-From 1982 to 2018 he had been one of the Tabernacle Organists.
+From 1982 to 2018 he was one of the Tabernacle Organists.

+Personal life

-Christiansen and his wife, Diane, are the parents of 13 children.
+Christiansen and his wife, Diane, have 13 children and over 50 grandchildren.

 Christiansen is also a composer.
-He wrote the music to the hymn "In Fasting We Approach Thee".
+He wrote the music to the LDS Church hymn "In Fasting We Approach Thee".
 He has written a broad variety of choral, piano and organ compositions and transcriptions.
 His works appear in the catalogs of MorningStar Music Publishers, Shawnee Press, Jackman Music Press and SDG Press.